emscripten-core/emscripten/site/source/docs/porting/multimedia_and_graphics/EGL-Support-in-Emscripten.rst

 - ``eglSwapBuffers``: Implemented, but this function cannot really control the swap behavior under WebGL.
 Calling this function is optional under Emscripten.
 In WebGL, the contents of the display are always presented to the screen only after the code yields its execution back to the browser, that is, when you return from the tick callback handler you passed to :c:func:`emscripten_set_main_loop`.
 The ``eglSwapBuffers`` function can however still be used to detect when a GL context loss event occurs.

 - ``eglGetDisplay``: Implemented according to the spec.
-Emscripten does not utilize multiple EGLNativeDisplayType objects, so pass in EGL_DEFAULT_DISPLAY here.
-Emscripten currently actually ignores any value passed in here for linux emulation purposes, but you should not rely on this in the future.
+Emscripten does not utilize multiple EGLNativeDisplayType objects, so pass in ``EGL_DEFAULT_DISPLAY`` here.
+Emscripten currently actually ignores any value passed in here for Linux emulation purposes, but you should not rely on this in the future.

 - ``eglGetError``: Implemented according to the spec.
 Important!
 According to the spec, eglGetError only reports the single most recent error, and not list of previous errors, so don't call this function in a loop like glGetError is called!

 Partially Implemented
 ----------------------

-- ``eglChooseConfig``: Implemented as a stub, but this function does not do searching/filtering, and is at the moment identical to eglGetConfigs (`issue #643 <https://github.com/kripken/emscripten/issues/643>`_).
+- ``eglChooseConfig``: Implemented as a stub, but this function does not do searching/filtering, and is at the moment identical to ``eglGetConfigs`` (`issue #643 <https://github.com/kripken/emscripten/issues/643>`_).

 - ``eglGetConfigAttrib``: Implemented.
 Querying for the attributes ``EGL_BUFFER_SIZE``, ``EGL_ALPHA_SIZE``, ``EGL_BLUE_SIZE``, ``EGL_GREEN_SIZE``, ``EGL_RED_SIZE``, ``EGL_DEPTH_SIZE`` and ``EGL_STENCIL_SIZE`` currently return hardcoded default values (`issue #644 <https://github.com/kripken/emscripten/issues/644>`_).
 The attributes ``EGL_MIN_SWAP_INTERVAL`` and ``EGL_MAX_SWAP_INTERVAL`` don't currently have any function.
 Instead, call :c:func:`emscripten_set_main_loop` to specify the main loop update rate.